Client Teams help to cement loyalty.

-Client teams facilitate service offerings and aid in retention of top clients.
+Client Teams facilitate deeper cross-service offerings and aid in retention of strategically important clientele.

-Key clients are characterized by strong financials, industry growth potential, and likelihood of expansion into more practice and legal service areas.
-A client team will be successful when lawyers or professionals aligned with a key client are fully supportive of the concept.
+Key clients — a critical facet of client strategy — are characterized by strong financials, industry growth potential, and likelihood of expansion into more practice and legal service areas.

 - Enable concentrated focus on retention and delivery of more legal services to top revenue generating clients.

-- Create opportunities for new revenue streams from key clients.
+- Create opportunities for new revenue streams from strategically important clients.

-- Apply legal project management principles and rigour to manage expectations regarding work and results.
+- Apply client retention principles and rigour to manage expectations regarding work and results.

-- Introduce new client-firm contacts at varying levels and ease succession.
+- Introduce new client-firm contacts that enable relationship laddering at varying levels, which eases both client and lawyer succession.

 - Increase referrals.